0xAsh/0xAsh.github.io/_posts/2022-01-10-Certified-Red-Team-Operator-Review.md

 [Five Ways I got Caught Before Lunch](https://www.youtube.com/watch?v=qIbrozlf2wM) {: .notice--primary}

-I'll also note five sections I found especially fun/interesting:
+Here are five sections I found especially fun/interesting:
 - **Initial Compromise**: Interesting tactics used to get a beacon to spawn on target machines, including topics such as malicious Office documents and HTA files.
 - **Host Persistence**: Lots of cool ways to stay sticky on hosts, along with some cool exercises related to COM objects.
 This section is also probably really useful if you work in a SOC/DFIR type role.
 - **Kerberos**: By far the most ingestible Kerberos overview I've ever encountered, packed with great techniques on how to attack it, especially tailored for AD environments (of course).